 Any Disclosure Required By Law

 General.
 A Buyer can be enrolled in the Limited Arbitration Program more than once.
-ACV’s records and calculations shall control for purposes of determining a Buyer’s Arbitration Rate, and ACV has sole discretion in determining whether a Buyer will be enrolled in, or removed from, the Limited Arbitration Program.
+ACV’s records and calculations shall control for purposes of determining a Buyer’s Arbitration Rate and average arbitration cost per vehicle, and ACV has sole discretion in determining whether a Buyer will be enrolled in, or removed from, the Limited Arbitration Program.